systemslab/popper-paper/main.md

 _Popper_ is a convention for treating an article as an OSS project.
 Our approach can be summarized as follows:

-  * An article has a Github repository associated with it, storing the article text, experiments (along with input/output data), Dockerfiles, and Ansible playbooks.
-  * Every experiment has one or more Docker images associated with it.
+  * Github repository stores all details for the paper.
+It stores the metadata necessary to build the paper and re-run experiments.
+  * Docker images capture the experimental environment, packages and tunables.
-  * Every experiment has an Ansible playbook associated with it that is used to setup and execute the experiment.
+  * Ansible playbook deploy and execute the experiments.
-  * Every experiment's integrity is tested using Travis.
+  * Travis tests the integrity of all experiments.
+  * Jupyter notebooks analyze and visualize experimental data produced by the authors.
   * Every experiment involving performance metrics can be launched in CloudLab, Chameleon or PRObE.
-  * Experimental data is analyzed and visualized using Jupyter notebooks.
-Every experiment has a notebook associated with it.
   * Every image in an article has a link in its caption that takes the reader to a Jupyter notebook that visualizes the experimental results.